IndustryEssentials/ymir/README.md

 ## 2.2.
 Installing YMIR-GUI

-The user must ensure that all the conditions in [Environment Dependence] (#21-environment-dependencies) have been met before deploying, otherwise the installation may fail.
+The user must ensure that all the conditions in [Cuda environment dependencies] (#21-cuda-environment-dependencies) have been met, otherwise the installation may fail.

-The YMIR-GUI project package is on DockerHub and the steps to install and deploy YMIR are here as follows:
+The YMIR-GUI project package is on DockerHub and the steps to install and deploy YMIR are as follows:

 1. Clone the deployment project YMIR to the local server: